rezashr/bidsphysio/README.md

 # bidsphysio

 This is a modified version of *bidsphysio* package.
-The original package is accssible [here](https://github.com/cbinyu/bidsphysio).
+The original package is accessible [here](https://github.com/cbinyu/bidsphysio).

 Converts physio data (CMRR, AcqKnowledge, Siemens PMU) to BIDS physiological recording